Donatooooooo/CardioTrack/data/README.md

 All initial merging and normalization steps were performed by the dataset author on Kaggle.

-### Data Preprocessing

-The dataset underwent a preprocessing phase to correct inconsistencies and prepare the data for machine learning.
-The main steps were:

-- **Cleaning of invalid values**
-  Rows with impossible clinical values (e.g., `RestingBP = 0`) were removed.
-  Zero cholesterol values were treated as missing and replaced using a central-tendency statistic.

-- **Encoding of categorical variables**
-  Binary categories were converted to numerical format, while multi-class fields (`ChestPainType`, `RestingECG`, `ST_Slope`) were one-hot encoded.

-- **Scaling of numerical features**
-  Continuous variables were standardized to have mean 0 and unit variance.

-- **Removal of the `Sex` feature**
-  The Sex feature was removed to reduce potential fairness concerns and because it was not required for the planned experiments.

 ### Who are the data producers?

 The original dataset was created and published by **[fedesoriano](https://www.kaggle.com/fedesoriano)** on Kaggle.
 The preprocessed version included here was produced by the **CardioTrack** team for research and educational purposes.

 ### Annotations